MewX/mewx.github.io/_posts/2023-11-07-hayato-sumino-first-recital-in-sydney.md

 > - SVIP Tickets include a group photo with Mr Hayato
 > - EACH VIP Ticket includes an autographed merchandise

-and the ticket prices are (when I purchased):
+and the ticket prices are (when I purchased, and the prices did reduce slightly later):
 - SVIP: A$209.29
 - VIP: ~A$176 (couldn't find any references)
 - Tier 1: A$146.51